FALL 2021 ONLINE CLASSES

 “Turn it and turn it for all is within it,” said rabbinic sage Ben Bag-Bag about the Torah.
 Yet these words can speak to all religious texts and practices.
 For whether or not we believe in a religious tradition of our own, there we find the stories and rituals, commandments and prohibitions that have shaped the world in which we live.
 And in our month together, we’ll explore writing into and from these sacred stories, facets of mortality, ritual and religious practices, and theophany—the way the divine, however you define it, manifests in the world.
 As a model for your own poems, we’ll be delving into the work of writers who’ve grappled with these ideas and texts, poets such as Joy Harjo, Yehuda Amichai, Jane Hirschfeld, Jericho Brown, Naomi Shihab Nye, Matthew Olzmann, and others.

-Notes for Both Courses: Intended for writers of all levels, each week will be a blend of close readings, spirited exchange, generative exercises, small-group feedback and in-depth instructor response on a new poem.
+Notes for Both Courses: Intended for writers of all levels, writers of all faiths or none, each week will be a blend of close readings, spirited exchange, generative exercises, small-group feedback and in-depth instructor response on a new poem.
 Though both of these courses compliment each other, they can be taken independently.
 Each course is capped at 12 participants.

 Tuition: Each course is $400, with two need-based sliding-scale spots available.
 If you’d like to sign up for both courses, the tuition is $700.